 04 of 10

-In eastern Zambia, South Luangwa National Park is known for its incredible walking safaris, which allow for an immersive wilderness experience.
-The park supports healthy herds of antelope and elephant, as well as several large lion prides.
-It is made special by its abundant riverine species, and is a great place for hippo-spotting.
-In particular, South Luangwa is a birder's paradise, with over 400 avian species recorded within its boundaries.
-The best time to visit depends on your priorities - birding is best in the rainy season, but game-viewing is best during the dry winter months.
+In eastern Zambia, South Luangwa National Park is known for incredible walking safaris that offer the chance to get up close to the park's wildlife.
+It supports healthy herds of antelope and elephant, as well as several large lion prides.
+River-dwelling species such as hippos and Nile crocodiles thrive here and more than 400 bird species have been recorded in the region.
+Above all, South Luangwa is arguably the best place in Africa to see wild leopards.
+The optimum time to visit depends on your priorities; birding is best in the rainy season but game-viewing is best during the dry winter months.
 At this time, animals congregate on the banks of the Luangwa River in search of precious water.Continue to 5 of 10 below.

 05 of 10

-The Okavango River cuts through the center of Botswana's Kalahari Desert, creating a unique inland water system that gives life to a huge variety of birds and mammals.
-In the Okavango Delta, you can view wildlife from land and water - sometimes in a traditional canoe or mokoro.
-The best time to visit is during the annual flood (which confusingly takes place during the May to September dry season).
-At this time, the delta's abundant wildlife is confined to the islands created by the flood, making the animals easier to spot.
-Highlights include great herds of elephant and antelope; hippos, crocodiles, lions and cheetah.
+The Okavango Delta is a unique inland water system created at the point where the Okavango River flows into the Kalahari Desert basin.
+It sustains an astonishing variety of wildlife and swells and recedes throughout the year according to the annual rains.
+The most exciting way to explore is on a traditional canoe or mokoro and the best time to visit is during the annual flood.
+Confusingly, this coincides with the May to September dry season.
+At this time, the Delta's animals are confined to the islands created by the flood, making them easier to spot.
+Highlights include great herds of elephant and antelope, hippos, crocodiles, lions and cheetah.
 Many of the birds spotted here are endemic.

 06 of 10

-In northern Tanzania, Serengeti National Park lies adjacent to Kenya's Maasai Mara National Reserve.
-It is the classic African safari setting, thanks to sprawling grasslands dotted with lone acacia trees and grazing herds of zebra and antelope.
-These herbivores attract high numbers of predators, and the open environment makes this one of the best destinations for watching lion and cheetah in action.
-The Serengeti is much larger than the Maasai Mara, and as such it often feels less crowded.
-From November to June, the Serengeti acts as the main stage for the dramatic Great Migration.
-At this time, endless herds of zebra and wildebeest gather to graze, mate and give birth.
+Serengeti National Park is located in northern Tanzania and shares a border with Kenya's Maasai Mara National Reserve.
+Its sprawling grasslands make for classic safari panoramas dotted with lone acacia trees and grazing herds of zebra and antelope.
+These herbivores attract high numbers of predators and the open environment makes this one of the best destinations for watching lions and cheetahs in action.
+The Serengeti is much larger than the Maasai Mara, and as such often feels less crowded.
+From November to June, the Serengeti is the main stage for the dramatic Great Migration.
+At this time, huge herds of zebra and wildebeest gather to graze, mate and give birth.

 07 of 10

 Bwindi Impenetrable National Park is located in southwest Uganda on the edge of the legendary Rift Valley.
-This dense rainforest is home to nearly half of the world's population of mountain gorillas - a critically endangered subspecies with approximately 880 individuals remaining in the wild.
+This dense rainforest is home to nearly half of the world's population of mountain gorillas - a critically endangered subspecies with just over 1,000 individuals remaining in the wild.
 Here, you can track the park's habituated gorilla groups on foot, allowing you to come face-to-face with these fascinating great apes.
+Gorilla trekking permits are compulsory and must be booked well in advance.
 The forest is also home to chimpanzees, baboons and other mammals including elephant and antelope.
-Its birdlife is diverse, with more than 20 endemic species.
-The park also offers the opportunity to meet the region's native pygmy people.
+Its birdlife is similarly diverse, with more than 20 endemic species.

 08 of 10